top of page

 Mission, Texas

-SVASTRA LONG-HORNED BEES
+EPIMELISSODES LONG-HORNED BEES

-Svastra / Epimelissodes
+Epimelissodes

 Svastra sabinensis; Copyright 2021 Ross Eatman

-EPIMELISSODES & SVASTRA LONG-HORNED BEES
+EPIMELISSODES LONGHORN BEES

-EPIMELISSODES or SVASTRA LONG-HORNED BEES
+EPIMELISSODES LONGHORN BEES

-Genus Epimelissodes - Formerly called Svastra
+Genus Epimelissodes (formerly called Svastra)

+Until recently, the Epimelissodes longhorn bees appearing on this page were known as Svastra.
 The genus Svastra was first documented by the Argentinean naturalist Eduardo Ladislao Holmberg, a prolific science writer, author of science fiction and director of the Buenos Aires Zoological Gardens.

 In the late 1800’s and early 1900’s, Holmberg, at times forsaking his longstanding interest in spiders, undertook a series of bee-collecting expeditions into the mountains of Argentina and the wilds of neighboring South American nations.
 He encountered diverse longhorn bee species and named the genus Svastra (Sanskrit for “sister”), remarking on its similarity to its sister genus Melissoptila, which he too had named.

-Characteristics of Svastra and Epimelissodes.
+Characteristics of Epimelissodes.

 Bee behavior and pollination practices

-The black-legged long-horned bee (Epimelissodes atripes) is a vibratile (“buzz”) pollinator, unlike the many Epimelissodes that are Asteraceae specialists.
+The black-legged longhorn bee (Epimelissodes atripes) is a vibratile (“buzz”) pollinator, unlike the many Epimelissodes that are Asteraceae specialists.
 Epimelissodes atripes is known to visit a range of flora.
 In the Valley it is often associated with shrubby blue salvia (Salvia ballotiflora), a plant in the mint family.

 Epimelissodes sabinensis long-horned bee - (C) Copyright 2018 Paula Sharp